-Plenty Star Ranch in the Southern Black Hills, the private homestead of Jack and Isa Kirk and located right along Hwy 385 and the 110 miles long Mickelson Trail from Deadwood to Edgemont.
-Just under 10 miles South of Custer and Custer State Park, 50 miles South of Rapid City (airport) and approximately 80 miles South of Sturgis, we are a popular stopover for bikers and hikers, who either pitch a tent, hook up their RV or sleep in our rustic camping log cabin.
+Plenty Star Ranch in the Southern Black Hills, the private homestead of Jack and Isa Kirk and located right along Hwy 385 (West side) and the 110 miles long Mickelson Trail from Deadwood to Edgemont.
+9.5 miles South of Custer and Custer State Park, 50 miles South of Rapid City (airport) and approximately 80 miles South of Sturgis, we are a popular campground or stopover for bikers and hikers, who either pitch a tent, hook up their RV or sleep in our rustic camping log cabin (the cabin can be booked directly through Airbnb.com).

 While our horses are on another pasture during the summer months, you may pitch your tent almost anywhere you like on the 10 acres around our home, except on the RV hook-up sites and park your car close-by.

 Sit around our approved camp fire site in the evenings and enjoy a cup of coffee or tea on our porch in the morning.
-You can use our WiFi here as well.
+You can use our WiFi here as well and charge your phones and tablets.
+Note: AT&T Cell Service only at and a few miles around our place; more options in Custer and Hot Springs.
+Again, please bring your own fire wood along.

 We enjoy to keep our peaceful place clean, as well as smoke and drug free and I hope you appreciate this as much as we do.